HoangNhatTran/smg-test/README.md

 3. There are 2 testcases in this test class

-4. Right-click on a test class or a specific test method and select "Run" to execute the corresponding test case(s).

-5. Monitor the test execution progress in the IntelliJ console.
-You will see the output and any failures or errors encountered during the test run.
+4. To run the test, open terminal, type "mvn test" then enter

-6. A recording of the test will be added to C:\Users\<user>\Videos folder
+6. A recording of the test will be added to C:\Users\ < user name> \Videos folder

-8. Repeat steps 4-5 whenever you want to run the UI automation tests again
+8. Repeat steps 4 whenever you want to run the UI automation tests again